-This year 3.6 million Australians (15%) experienced food insecurity.
-We waste $20 billion worth of food annually.
+Each year 3.6 million Australians (15%) experienced food insecurity.
+As a nation we waste $20 billion worth of food annually.

-Food insecurity is a major concern.
-It can negatively impact children in the short and long term — their academic ability and health issues such as obesity, diabetes and heart disease.
-The most affected are Indigenous people (24%); unemployed people (23%); single parent households (23%); and low-income earners (20%).
+Food insecurity can negatively impact children in both the short and long term — their academic ability and health issues such as obesity, diabetes and heart disease.
+The most affected are First Nations people (24%); unemployed people (23%); single parent households (23%); and low-income earners (20%).

 Protecting food donors